 Has your son signed a consent form with the program so you can speak with them?
 Either way, the program needs to know that your son will be homeless once he leaves treatment.
 The program should be organizing a discharge plan that includes housing.
 Work with them if at all possible.
 Perhaps the counselor can sit in on the conversation with your son in which you make your request.

-Here is an example of making a request, taken from the Key Observation exercises we make available to members:
+Here is an example of making a request:

 Write out what you want from your loved one below.
 Example: I’d like him to do the dishes.